Soulou/msc-thesis-cloud-container-loadbalance/LiteratureReview/Papers.md

 ### Surveys - Literature information

-__Tags__: survey, allocation
+> __Tags__: survey, resource allocation

-> [13] Swapnil M Parikh
+__[13] Swapnil M Parikh
-> A Survey on Cloud Computing Resource Allocation Techniques
-> 2013 - Nirma University International Conference on Engineering
+  A Survey on Cloud Computing Resource Allocation Techniques 2013 - Nirma University International Conference on Engineering__

 This publication gathers recent papers on resource allocation in the scope of cloud computing.
 It introduces to some other approaches such as "game-theoretic method for fair